cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * `name`: specifies the name of the schematic.
 The value of the attribute is String (a string text value, a string literal, or a text block).
 Can be specified at most once.
+* `filename`: specifies the output file name for the schematic.
+The value of the attribute is String.
+Can be specified at most once.
 * `description`: specifies the description of the schematic.
 The value of the attribute is String (a string text value, a string literal, or a text block).
 In the case of text block, single newline characters are removed; an empty line must be used to define a line break.
 Can be specified at most once.